stof/StofDoctrineExtensionsBundle/Resources/doc/index.rst

 ---------------------------

-This bundle uses the session default_locale as the default locale used f the translation does not exists in the asked language.
-So you have to define it in the configuration file.
+This bundle uses the session default_locale as the default locale used if the translation does not exists in the asked language.
+So you have to define it in the configuration file (Symfony2 define it to ``en`` by default).

 in YAML::

     # app/config.yml
     app.config:
-        user:
+        session:
             default_locale: en_US

 or in XML::